awsdocs/amazon-ec2-user-guide/doc_source/mon-scripts.md

 sudo rpm -i perl-Switch-2.17-32.1.noarch.rpm
 ```

 You can also monitor memory and disk metrics on Amazon EC2 instances running Windows by sending this data to CloudWatch Logs\.
-For more information, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/send_logs_to_cwl.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information, see [Collect Metrics and Logs from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*\.

 ### Package Contents<a name="mon-scripts-contents"></a>